 A bonus to high protein foods is that they often contain minerals important in fighting infection because they help produce white blood cells.
 Zinc is crucial for this, and you can find it in poultry, eggs, and seafood.
 If you are a vegan, you may need to supplement with zinc.

 Vitamins are critical players in helping our bodies function properly, and the immune system is no exception.
 Many vitamins are also antioxidants which work to buffer the effects of free radicals.
 Free radicals are chemicals that can damage your genetic material and healthy cells.

 When this happens, things like viruses and bacteria that invade our bodies have a much higher chance of harming our immune system.
-To combat this, fuel your immune system with vitamins such as vitamins D, E, C, B6, and vitamin A. Minerals such as selenium, zinc, and iron will also help.
+To combat this, fuel your immune system with vitamins D, E, C, B6, and vitamin A. Minerals such as selenium, zinc, and iron will also help.
 Wondering where to find these vitamins and minerals?
 Try including the following foods in your diet:

 - For vitamin A try adding carrots and sweet potatoes

 - Bell peppers and strawberries contain a lot of vitamin C

 - Almonds and avocados contain healthy amounts of vitamin E